North Fork, California

+North Fork is situated in the Sierra Nevada foothills at an elevation of 2,638 feet.
+It is roughly 46 mi miles north-northeast of Fresno, 41 mi miles northeast of Madera, and 17 mi miles southeast of Oakhurst by road.
+The CDP has a total area of 32.3 sqmi square miles, with Willow Creek, North Fork, and South Fork serving as its primary bodies of water.
+North Fork also holds the distinction of being the community closest to the geographic center of California.

+North Fork is within the ancestral home of the Mono Native Americans.
+The community developed into a significant hub for the timber industry, which was the mainstay of the local economy until the late 20th century.

+Attractions in North Fork include the Sierra Mono Museum and the Sierra Vista Scenic Byway.
+The Buckhorn Saloon, a mainstay since the 1800s, continues to function as a restaurant and tavern.
+North Fork is also the site of the annual Mid-Sierra Loggers Jamboree, a tribute to the region's logging history.

 Geography

 North Fork is located in the foothills of the Sierra Nevada at an elevation of 2638 ft.

 It is 46 mi north-northeast of Fresno, 41 mi northeast of Madera, and 17 mi by road southeast of Oakhurst.
 According to the U.S. Census Bureau, the North Fork CDP has a total area of 32.3 sqmi, of which 0.04 sqmi, or 0.14%, are water.
 The community is drained by Willow Creek and by its North Fork and South Fork.
 Willow Creek is a south-flowing tributary of the San Joaquin River.